What You Will Learn

 - Physical storage devices inside a computer

-- The difference between an enclosure vs. actual storage device inside it
+- The difference between an enclosure vs. an actual storage device inside it

 - Evidence lockups